damiendart/robotinaponcho/src/ssg/input/notes/phpstorm-setup.md

 I’m also one of these people.

+-   Set the IDE theme to Dark.
 -   Turn on *Use contrast scrollbars*.
-- Turn on *Use smaller indents in trees*.
+-   Turn on *Compact mode*.
-- Turn off *Show tool window bars*.
+-   Turn off *Display icons in menu items*.
+-   Turn on *Use smaller indents* for tree views.
 -   Right-click the status bar and turn on the *Memory Indicator*.
-- Turn off *Display icons in menu items*.
 -   Turn on *Widescreen tool window layout* (where appropriate).
 -   Remove tabs completely (set *Tab Placement* to *None*) and instead rely on <kbd>Ctrl</kbd>+<kbd>E</kbd> to switch between recent files.
 -   Turn off *Show browsers popup in the editor*.
 -   Hide the navigation bar (<span class="os-menu-item">View</span> →
     <span class="os-menu-item">Appearance</span> →
     <span class="os-menu-item">Navigation Bar</span>).

-If using the New UI Beta:

-- Turn on *Compact mode*.

 ## IdeaVim customisations and settings

 -   Ensure that the *.ideavimrc* configuration file from [my dotfiles][] is installed.
 -   On macOS, make IdeaVim a more pleasant experience by running `defaults write com.jetbrains.PhpStorm ApplePressAndHoldEnabled -bool false` in the terminal.

   [my dotfiles]: <https://www.robotinaponcho.net/git/#toolbox>

 ## Miscellaneous customisations and settings

 -   Check that PhpStorm is aware of all available PHP CLI interpreters in *Languages & Frameworks* → *PHP* in the *Settings* window.
-- Set the IDE theme to Darcula or Dark, depending on whether you’re using the existing UI or the New UI Beta.
 -   Set the editor font to [Iosekva][] Term.
 -   Set default visual guides at 72 and 78 characters.
 -   Set the *Project Opening*’s *Default directory*.
+-   Set the available language for the editor’s natural language gubbins to *English (Great Britain)*.
+-   Turn on all *Refactoring opportunities* for the Default profile.
+-   Turn off *Enable local Full Line completion suggestions*.

   [Iosekva]: <https://typeof.net/Iosevka/>